Currently Enrolling Trials

 Kevzara (sarilumab) is an interleukin-6 (IL-6) receptor antagonist.

-- for the treatment of adult patients with moderately to severely active rheumatoid arthritis who have had an inadequate response or intolerance to one or more disease-modifying antirheumatic drugs (DMARDs).
+- for the treatment of adult patients with moderately to severely active rheumatoid arthritis (RA) who have had an inadequate response or intolerance to one or more disease modifying antirheumatic drugs (DMARDs);

 Adverse effects associated with the use of Kevzara may include, but are not limited to, the following:

-Kevzara come with a Black Box warning of the potential for serious infections leading to hospitalization or death including bacterial, viral, invasive fungal, and other opportunistic infections in patients receiving Kevzara.
+Kevzara come with a Black Box warning of the potential for serious infections leading to hospitalization or death including bacterial, viral, invasive fungal and other opportunistic infections in patients receiving Kevzara.